 Recovering from a heroin addiction is a serious matter.
 You want to be sure you're doing it the right way.
 That means placing your needs in the hands of professionals who care about you.

-At Northpoint Evergreen Bellevue, we know how difficult it is to recover from a heroin addiction.
+At Northpoint the Evergreen, we know how difficult it is to recover from a heroin addiction.
 We also know the best ways to assist you.
 We're committed to helping you through every step of the process.
 The worst thing you can do is to put off getting the help you need.

 We're confident that you'll find our IOP program to be exactly what you're looking for.
 We've been able to successfully help so many people recover from their addictions.
 It's a flexible program, which means it's designed to fit your unique needs as a patient.